 And of course we have Kratos, the Ghost of Sparta (who in the Playstation 3 series God of War - who has killed everything he has every thought of, spoken to, or touched.
 In the series, Kratos embarks on a series of often forced adventures in attempts to avert disaster or change his fate.
 He is usually portrayed as being oblivious to all else in the execution of these adventures, often engaging in morally ambiguous activities and performing acts of extreme violence and destruction.

-Keywords that combine all three characters: Violence, Rage, Anger, Destruction…Na wa o.
+combine all three characters: Violence, Rage, Anger, Destruction…Na wa o.

 No comments: